 In the old days, people kept a physical log, on paper.
-Today, you can use things like apps that record mileage, or even going to a web-based map site (like googlemaps), enter the two addresses, and print out the page.
+Today, you can use things like apps that record mileage, or even going to a web-based map site (like Google maps), enter the two addresses, and print out the page.
 That takes care of the WHERE and MILES.
 The DATES and WHY can be proven with copies of your contracts.

 See TAX HOME – Three requirements to determine if you have a tax home.

 There is one touchy situation when both partners are travelers in regards to housing, and we are posting this table here to give you a heads up.
 The whys would take too long to explain here.
-If you are burning with the need to know why, you can give us a call.

-These are maximum rates that can be given to an employee without an exchange of receipts.
+These are maximum daily rates that can be given to an employee without an exchange of receipts.
 They cover lodging and meals for days an employee is away from home on the business of the employer (also called CONUS and OCONUS rates).

 The rates are set by the government for every area of the world and are broken down by counties in the US.
-The rates can be found or various online sites and are set annually.
+The rates can be found on various online sites and are set annually.
 As long as the allowance does not exceed the per diem rate maximum and the company has a reasonable belief that the employee would deduct these expenses without reimbursements, no receipts are required to be exchanged.